Adc-alt/8bit-cpu/README.md

 So you:

--→Set the address lines to 1110.
+-Set the address lines to 1110.

--→Set the data lines to 00011100.
+-Set the data lines to 00011100.

--→Hit the “Write” switch on the RAM.
+-Hit the “Write” switch on the RAM.

 Now, RAM address 14 holds the number 28.
 It’s there, waiting to be fetched.